St Mary's Church, Islington

-The Church of St Mary the Virgin is the historic parish church of Islington, in the Church of England Diocese of London.
+The Church of St Mary the Virgin is the parish church of Islington, in the Church of England Diocese of London.
 The present parish is a compact area centered on Upper Street between Angel and Highbury Corner, bounded to the west by Liverpool Road, and to the east by Essex Road/Canonbury Road.
 The church is a Grade II listed building.

 The churchyard was enlarged in 1793.
 With the rapid growth of Islington, it became full and closed for burials in 1853.
 It was laid out as a public garden of one and a half acres in 1885.

 History

 Pre-Reformation

 The first recorded church building was erected in the twelfth century and was replaced in the fifteenth century.

 John Farley is mentioned as vicar of "Iseldon", Middlesex, in 1446.

 Before his consecration as Bishop of St David's in 1509, Edward Vaughan served as vicar.
 Robert Browne, who authored the founding principles of Congregationalism, served as lecturer at St Mary's until around 1578.